Configure Chewing (Zhuyin) Input Method in GNOME for Arch Linux/Manjaro

 Cyrus Kao

-GNOME desktop has IBus integration by default, to set up Zhuyin/Bopomofo (注音) input method is quite easy.
-On Arch based Linux, there is an AUR package called ibus-chewing which is a Chinese Zhuyin/Bopomofo engine for IBus.
-The engine uses libchewing(酷音) under the hood, it's a popular input library in Taiwan.
+GNOME desktop has IBus integration by default.
+To set up the Zhuyin/Bopomofo (注音) input method is quite easy.
+On Arch-based Linux, there is an AUR package called ibus-chewing which is a Chinese Zhuyin/Bopomofo engine for IBus.
+The engine uses libchewing(酷音) under the hood.
+It's also a very popular input library in Taiwan, even on Windows systems.

 Installation